apace100/origins-docs/docs/types/data_types/text_component.md

 !!! note

-    You can refer to [Minecraft Fandom: Raw JSON text format](https://minecraft.fandom.com/wiki/Raw_JSON_text_format) for JSON text components you can use.
+    You can refer to [Minecraft Wiki: Raw JSON text format](https://minecraft.wiki/w/Raw_JSON_text_format) for JSON text components you can use.

 ### Examples